PatrickLownds/ALDO_Troubleshooting/index.md

+---
+layout: default
-# Azure Local Disconnected Operations: Diagnostics & Troubleshooting Guide
+title: "Azure Local Disconnected Operations: Diagnostics & Troubleshooting Guide"
+description: ""
+---

 Here is the structured breakdown of all the commands and script paths extracted from a recent troubleshooting session for Azure Local Disconnected Operations (ALDO).
 These commands were used to **identify the cluster identity**, **import the specialised disconnected operations modules**, **verify local REST API system readiness**, **audit security certificates**, **track kernel packet drops**, **trigger localised appliance log collection**, stage them, ship them to Microsoft via a device code login, and investigate a specific BitLocker volume key protector failure.